latuanvinh1998/Jetson-Nano/README.md

 ```
 ## Face Classifier:
 Using LibSVM for classification.
-LibSVM can train on multi-class and can produce probability for each class - which can use for detect Unknown Identification.
+LibSVM can train on multi-class and produce probability for each class - which can be used for detecting Unknown Identification.
 For more detail, see:
 ```bash
 https://github.com/cjlin1/libsvm
 ```